RF-DETR: Neural Architecture Search for Real-Time Detection Transformers: Experiments

 \textbf{Evaluating \method \ and \method-Seg on COCO.} COCO \citep{lin2014coco} is a flagship benchmark for object detection and instance segmentation.
 In Table \ref{tab:coco_det}, we compare \method \ with leading real-time and open-vocabulary detectors. \method \ (nano) beats both D-FINE (nano) and LW-DETR (nano) by more than 5 AP.
 We see similar trends for small and medium sizes as well.
 Notably, \method \ also significantly outperforms YOLOv8 and YOLOv11. \method \ (nano) matches the performance of YOLOv8 and YOLOv11 (medium).
 We use mmdetection's implementation of GroundingDINO and include their reported AP since they do not release a model artifact for GroundingDINO fine-tuned on COCO.
 We benchmark mmGroundingDINO's parameter count, GFLOPS, and latency using the released open-vocabulary model.
 In Table \ref{tab:coco_seg}, we compare \method-Seg with real-time instance segmentation models. \method-Seg \ (nano) outperforms YOLOv8 and YOLOv11 at all sizes.
 Furthermore, \method-Seg (nano) beats FastInst by 5.4\% while running almost ten times faster.
 Similarly, \method \ (x-large) surpasses GroundingDINO (tiny), and \method-Seg (large) outperforms MaskDINO (R50), at a fraction of their runtime.

 { }

 \textbf{Evaluating \method \ on RF100-VL.} RF100-VL is a challenging detection benchmark composed of 100 diverse datasets.
 We report latencies, FLOPs, and accuracy averaged over all 100 datasets in Table \ref{tab:rf100-vl}.
 Our results show that \method \ (2x-large) outperforms GroundingDINO and LLMDet while requiring only a fraction of their runtime.
-Interestingly, RT-DETR outperforms D-FINE (which is built on RT-DETR) at mAP50, indicating that D-FINE's hyperparameters are potentially overoptimized for COCO.
-We note that \method \ benefits from scaling to larger backbone sizes (Appendix \ref{appendix:scaling}).
-In contrast, YOLOv8 and YOLOv11 consistently underperform DETR-based detectors, and scaling these model families to larger sizes does not improve their performance on RF100-VL.
+Interestingly, RT-DETR outperforms D-FINE (which is built on RT-DETR) at AP$_{50}$, indicating that D-FINE's hyperparameters are potentially overfit to COCO.
+We also note that \method \ benefits from scaling to larger backbone sizes (Appendix \ref{appendix:scaling}).
+In contrast, YOLOv8 and YOLOv11 consistently underperform DETR-based detectors, and scaling these model families to larger sizes does not improve their performance on RF100-VL (Figure \ref{fig:pareto-curve}).

 { }